Launchmetrics/github-action-slack-notify-build/README.md

 ### `text`

 Some text to add more info to the message.
-Check [reference](https://api.slack.com/reference/surfaces/formatting) to custom messages.
+Check [reference](https://api.slack.com/reference/surfaces/formatting) to custom your text for Slack.

 ## Outputs